Healthy Homes Assessment Paparangi

 Draught Stopping Paparangi

-Draughts are a major cause of less temperature in households.
-A damp house costs more to heat, which completed jobs in wasting energy and resulting in higher bills.
+Draughts are a major cause of lower temperatures in households.
+A cold home is more expensive to heat, resulting in wasted energy and incurring higher costs.

 What are unreasonable gaps or holes?

-If you can feel external air flowing in or an unobstructed draught coming out of a hole or gap that is, it is likely to be a gap or hole which needs sealing in any way.
+If you can feel external air getting in, or see the air is clear out of a hole or gap or crack, then it’s most likely a gap or hole which needs sealing in some way.
 Cracks and gaps that are large should be permanently stopped.
-Cracks that are greater than 3mm and allow air to enter or exit into the home need sealing.
-For example, if the open fireplace isn’t being used, it can create draughts.
-This must be sealed from.
-Landlords and property managers are accountable for making sure that draughts from the fireplace are removed whenever possible.
+Gaps greater than 3mm that let air into or out from the home need the sealing.
+For example, if an open fireplace isn’t in use it could cause draughts, and should be sealed from.
+Property managers and landlords are accountable for making sure that draughts from the fireplace are removed whenever possible.

 draught stopping building inspections